Skip to main content

 (BR) Deer Creek Reservoir, Wasatch County

-• No limit on white bass or black bullhead catfish.
-Anglers must not release any white bass or black bullhead catfish they catch.
-All white bass or black bullhead catfish must be immediately killed.
+• No limit on black bullhead catfish.
+Anglers must not release any black bullhead catfish they catch.
+All black bullhead catfish must be immediately killed.

 Deseret Reservoir, Tooele County